tremelow/Kinetic/README.md

 tools for the simulation of kinetic problems with stiff collisions.
 This is my first library ever, so it won't be world changing!

+List of features to add:
+* boundary conditions
+* IMEX schemes
-This will eventually be implemented in context of simulations using the [DrWatson library](https://juliadynamics.github.io/DrWatson.jl/dev/).
+* implement in context of simulations using the [DrWatson library](https://juliadynamics.github.io/DrWatson.jl/dev/).

 ## Mathematical context